BAMUM Beaded Lie-Detector Calabash (Bahdab Village, Mantoum — Trial-by-Ordeal Judicial Instrument)

 Hornek personally witnessed this tradition at the end of 2012 in northern Cameroon (Canton of Transfaro) — a large-scale traditional judgment for a major theft.
 The medium varies today (clay pots, wooden vessels), but the substance is typically narcotic and partly hallucinogenic.

-The condition of the beadwork shows natural fading and the desiccated loosening of historic threads.
-Gemini's account also describes a 2012 "ritual of disenchantment" performed by the Bahdab chief before sale — Hornek's text confirms a 2012 Transfaro witnessed-judgment event but does not specifically document a disenchantment ritual for THIS object; this point is flagged for verification.
+The condition of the beadwork shows fading and the desiccated loosening of threads consistent with age.
+Gemini's account also describes a 2012 "ritual of disenchantment" performed by the Bahdab chief before sale — Hornek's text describes a 2012 Transfaro witnessed-judgment event but does not specifically document a disenchantment ritual for this object; this point remains flagged for verification.

 Summary

-This radiant, beaded calabash is a masterpiece of Bamum art that served as a terrifying, lethal instrument of supernatural justice.
-Hornek's firsthand 2012 ethnographic witness account anchors its tradition as living practice.
+This beaded calabash is a notable example of Bamum art associated with traditional systems of supernatural justice.
+Hornek's firsthand 2012 ethnographic witness account documents this tradition as living practice.